#1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 Even the fastest Samsung NVMe drive only speeds up 1 queue depth 4K random read by about 50%.
 All the others?
 Hardly at all.

-The very best solution is a properly designed disk-cache, which is ordinarily the operating system's responsibility.
+The only very good and very affordable solution is a properly designed disk-cache, which is ordinarily the operating system's responsibility.

 If you don't lock the File System Cache size, then some software will likely hog its memory to the point of bringing back bottleneck #1.
-In these cases you'd rather get a memory error from the software to know to replace it with something more memory efficient, or to add more RAM.
+In these cases you'd rather get a low memory error from the software to know to add more RAM.
 But Microsoft is not facing this specific point (likely for reasons explained above).
 Instead, leaving the allocation logic the way it is results in one bottleneck or the other losing the tug-of-war.
 And you get the idea that your PC is going out of date.

 If you don't know what to do, the safest bet is to set both the minimum and maximimum cache size to about 1/2 of your total RAM, and leave it there.
 There are all sorts of possible issues and this setting is the most likely to resolve them.

 Between choosing the right amount of RAM, and configuring the File System Cache correctly, and adding the right NVMe product, you can eliminate the single queue depth 4K random read bottleneck.
-And that in turn prevents your PC from getting slower prematurely.
+And that then prevents your PC from getting slower over time (assuming you perform all the normal disk and OS clean-up tasks).

 Your PC will no longer creep past a nebulous limitation, unwittingly turning on a bottleneck that had no reason to be there in the first place.